hm-lang/core/proposals/README.md

 }
 ```

-Like the keys in hash maps, items added to a set become deeply constant,
+Like the keys in maps, items added to a set become deeply constant,
 even if the set variable is mutable.

 TODO: discussion on `insertionOrderedSet` and `unorderedSet`, if we want them.